Sunday Retold: Who – The Transfiguration

 Elizabeth Frink, at St Edmundsbury Cathedral

-I’ve noticed that a number of you are turning to these poems as we approach Easter.
-Thank you for reading them, and I do hope they are helpful to you as you begin to meditate on Good Friday, and prepare for sharing that time with others – families, groups and congregations.
+I do hope these poems are helpful to you as you begin to meditate on Good Friday, and prepare for sharing that time with others – families, groups and congregations.
 Please do feel free to use and share them, saying where you found them.
 I love to hear about that.

 Below the poems, you’ll find some links to other posts on this blog that you might find helpful too.